mdelorme/MNn/docs/tutorial.rst

 Multiple discs and negative scales
 ----------------------------------

 The strength of ``MNn`` is to provide a model that sums multiple Miyamoto-Nagai discs, and that some of these models can have a negative disc scale (``a``).
-Let's create such a model with three discs. for this we can use the previous method :func:`~mnn.model.MNnModel.add_disc` or use a the wrapper :func:`~mnn.model.MNnModel.add_discs`.
+Let's create such a model with two discs. for this we can use the previous method :func:`~mnn.model.MNnModel.add_disc` or use a the wrapper :func:`~mnn.model.MNnModel.add_discs`.
 This wrapper takes a list of discs as we would create them with :func:`~mnn.model.MNnModel.add_disc`.

 >>> model = MNnModel()
 >>> discs = (('z', 10.0, 10.0, 100.0), ('y', -7.0, 20.0, 10.0))